-Ed Konopasek is Logicalis vice president of consulting and annuity tech sales.
+Ed Konopasek is Logicalis vice president of vertical & services sales.
 The position is a natural fit for Ed, whose 25-year career in IT parallels the evolution of IT sales from an emphasis on products, to an emphasis on professional services and the delivery of new models for the consumption of IT.

 Ed’s role is to manage a sales strategy and portfolio of consulting and annuity offerings that responds to the needs of Logicalis customers to expand the consciousness of IT within their organizations in ways that make them more successful in their markets.
 Logicalis’ success depends on its ability to define and adapt its own business model to effectively and efficiently deliver the types of solutions that customers need today and tomorrow.

 To realize the full potential of his position, Ed draws on Logicalis’ broad and deep range of skills in the data center, its more than a dozen years of experience as a managed service provider, the rapidly expanding capabilities of Logicalis’ cloud data centers, and his own experience as an innovative manager of sales and technical teams.